 Depreciation is a financial concept that affects both your business accounting financial statements and taxes for your business.
 But you won't ever see it on your bank reconciliation, in an invoice, or a bill from a creditor.

 Depreciation is a way to account for changes in the value of an asset.
 (An asset is something that has continuing value, like a computer, a car, or a piece of machinery.)
-It represents the decrease in the value of an asset over time, and depreciation is expressed in both the balance sheet and income statement of a business.
+It represents the decrease in the value of an asset over time.
+It's expressed in both the balance sheet and income statement of a business.
 Depreciation also affects your business taxes and is included on tax statements.